This product has been replaced with the Differential Aptitude Tests – Next Generation

-Use the Diesel Mechanic Test to assess general and specific mental abilities that relate to a wide variety of positions to ensure that people have the competencies required in order to succeed.
+Use the Differential Aptitude Tests™ to assess general and specific mental abilities that relate to a wide variety of positions to ensure that people have the competencies required in order to succeed.
 Before you invest time and money to train a new employee, test your applicants for:

 - Ability to visualise 2D shapes in 3D